-Keywords are the new Holy Grail of marketing.
+Keywords are the new Holy Grail of marketing and SEO.
 If you can dominate the right ones for your industry then you have a magic formula for ongoing inbound marketing leads.
 While whole programs have been written that analyse your data and spew out a list of keywords perfect for your company, it’s still no guarantee that you’ll hit the coveted top spots and become impervious to failure.
 Gaining the number one ranking is the best place for a specific keyword, but any improvement in your keyword ranking is worth the measures you take to get there.

 Before you start logging into Google and grabbing the latest marketing report, remember that Google rankings are constantly being evaluated by the bots that never sleep.
 You may get into the top three, but you’ll get run over if you just expect to stay there.
-It’s not like a birthday or shoe size.
+SEO is not like a birthday or shoe size.
 You can easily go backwards as fast as your went forwards without much effort, making all the ground you gained a waste of time.
-You will be constantly ‘tweaking’ your devices for leveraging your keyword or you won’t rank anywhere that will be any use to your marketing.
+You will be constantly ‘tweaking’ your devices for leveraging your keyword or your SEO won’t rank anywhere that will be any use to your marketing.

 Are you ready for that kind of commitment?
 You need to be!
 But rest assured it’s not as much of a commitment as it is to maintain the shine on a Delorean or keep up with the latest Kardashian drama.